screencloud/developer/docs/content/webhooks-app.md

           "content": "Sample Title"
         },
         "body": {
-          "content": "This is a sample body content for the message."
+          "content": "This is a sample body content for the hook."
         }
       },
       "attachments": [